joshchew24/notes/CPSC 330/Time-Series.md

 X_train = train_df.index.astype("int64").values.reshape(-1, 1) // 10 ** 9
 X_test = test_df.index.astype("int64").values.reshape(-1, 1) // 10 ** 9
 ```
-- This won't work, because future dates are out of the range of our training data,
+- assuming we used random forest, this won't work, because future dates are out of the range of our training data
+	- i.e. tree-based models cannot extrapolate to feature ranges outside of the training data
 ### Helper Function
 - Splits the data
 - Trains the given regressor model on the training data